-Pratt & Whitney, a division of United Technologies Corp. joined Air Astana today in celebrating the delivery of the airline's first Embraer E190-E2 aircraft.
-The E190-E2 is powered exclusively by Pratt & Whitney GTF™ engines.
-The delivery was commemorated in a celebration attended by officials from Air Astana, Embraer and Pratt & Whitney at Air Astana's Aviation Technical Centre in Astana, Kazakhstan.
+Pratt & Whitney, a division of United Technologies Corp., joins Helvetic Airways today in celebrating the delivery of the airline's first Embraer E190-E2 aircraft, powered exclusively by Pratt & Whitney GTF™ engines.
+The delivery was commemorated in a ceremony at Helvetic's home base at Zurich Airport with representatives from Helvetic, Embraer and Pratt & Whitney in attendance.

 In addition to being selected as the exclusive engine for the E2 commercial aircraft, Pratt & Whitney's APS2600E auxiliary power unit (APU) is the sole-sourced APU for the E2 family.
 The APS2600E APU gives airlines greater flexibility, by increasing the altitude ceiling for ETOPS and other operations, and providing a significant increase in electrical power delivery, to meet the needs of today's airlines.

 The E190-E2 aircraft has more than 17% reduction in fuel burn than the previous-generation E190, with NOx emissions 50% below the ICAO CAEP/6 regulation and a cumulative noise reduction of ICAO Chapter 4 minus 17dB to 20dB.